 An entry can be thought of as analogous to an encyclopedia article that summarizes the state of the field on a particular topic.

 Experts create an entry by defining its name, region and date range.
 Then they proceed by answering questions from the poll.
 The answers are mostly “Yes”, “No”, “Field Doesn’t Know”, “I Don’t Know”.
-An expert can add comments and references (using a built-in reference tool) to each answer to flesh out their choice or provide further reading, and will soon be able to upload images and even videos to flesh out their responses.
+An expert can add comments and references (using a built-in reference tool) to each answer to flesh out their choice or provide further reading, and upload images and even videos to flesh out their responses.
 Experts can also simply skip questions (or entire sections of the questionnaire) that are irrelevant or outside of their knowledge.
 We are aiming to survey your expert intuitions and not expecting you to have to perform new research to answer the questionnaire.

 In addition to the questionnaire answers, we encourage contributors to add qualitative comments and references, and will soon be introducing tools that will allow you to organize, and link to, your own or existing online qualitative resources, such as text or image archives.